 - In this study, researchers employed a mixed-methods approach, analyzing administrative court records and conducting interviews with criminal defendants in Texas to examine how standardized legal fines and fees for low-level charges induce disparate treatment and result in disparate impact. - The study found that standardized fines for low-level charges disproportionately extract more money and time from African American, Latinx, and economically disadvantaged defendants.
 These fines, which are the standard sentence for Class C misdemeanors such as traffic, public order, and city code violations create unequal burdens based on defendants' race and economic status. - The researchers concluded that, as a result, fine-only misdemeanors undermine the principle of formal equality, which holds that individuals convicted of the same offense should receive the same punishment.
-In practice, financially stable and low-income people experience fines very differently, revealing deep inequities in how monetary sanctions are imposed and felt. - The study also found that for women, fine-only misdemeanor cases made up a higher proportion (10-14 percent more) of cases for women in Texas, compared to more serious offenses.
+In practice, financially stable and low-income people experience fines very differently, revealing deep inequities in how monetary sanctions are imposed and felt. - The study also found that, in Texas, fine-only misdemeanor cases made up a significantly higher share of cases involving women 10 to 14 percent more - compared to more serious offenses.
 This suggests that women are more likely to be entangled in parts of the criminal legal system where monetary sanctions are the primary form of punishment.